Jason-Dorman/homeTransfer-chaincode/README.md

 # homeTransfer-chaincode

 This repo contains a hyperledger java chaincode project.
-Currently under construction.
+Currently in development

 chaincode files exist in src/main/java/home